 What is backne?

-Back acne has the same characteristics of facial acne, including the appearance of pimples, blackheads, whiteheads, red spots and even scarring.
+Back acne or body acne has the same characteristics as facial acne, including the appearance of pimples, blackheads, whiteheads, red spots and even scarring.
 Severity can vary and is common among adolescents.
-Backne can also affect some adults.
+Back acne can also affect some adults.

 Back acne is common and can affect both men and women.
 Having acne on your back isn’t anything to do with cleanliness.
 Back acne is caused by a build-up of dead skin cells, dirt and oil blocking the hair follicle, trapping bacteria and causing inflammation.
-Backne can also occur when sweat is left on the body for too long.
+Back acne can also occur when sweat is left on the body for too long.
 Hormonal fluctuations can also cause back acne in females.
 Regular rubbing and pressure against the area can also trigger back acne.

 How to prevent back acne

-Regular showers, body exfoliating and avoid occlusive clothing (especially gym wear) which can cause excessive sweating and irritate the hair follicle can prevent and reduce the recurrence of backne.
-We recommend showering immediately after a work out if you are consistently suffering from backne.
+Regular showers, body exfoliating and avoiding occlusive clothing (especially gym wear) which can cause excessive sweating and irritate the hair follicle can prevent and reduce the recurrence of backne.
+We recommend showering immediately after a workout if you are consistently suffering from backne.

 How to treat back acne